 One was a working memory game called the N-back.
 And believe it or not, there is an app for that.
 2 that I found.
 And I gave them a go.
 Apparently, they are literally impossible to do with a migraine.
 I mean literally.
 Impossible.
 I know pain affects working memory, but man, that ‘game’ I swear made my head hurt even more.
 So that is a no go.

 Then it mentions as a substitute such games as Luminosity.
 I assume other games like Peak would likewise work.
 I actually do those for fun anyway so I suppose no harm in it, but it is doubtful to me if the studies on N-back said you have to do a certain time five days a week to get the results that these apps would have the same effect given the short duration of the games.
 Nevertheless, my migraine addled brain comprehends them.

-What I like better was the two recommendations that I already do as part of my pain management.
+What I like better were the two recommendations that I already do as part of my pain management.
 Exercise and mindful meditation.
-Clearly I must do both for pain management.
-A added bonus if it clears the sludge of mental fatigue going on in my brain.
+Clearly, I must do both for pain management.
+An added bonus if it clears the sludge of mental fatigue going on in my brain.

 So the contrast is frustrating.
 Not to say, my personality isn’t an absentminded one anyway.
 It is.
 I am all in my head.
 I forget people’s names.
 Often their faces.
 Forget appointments if I don’t write them down several places.
 Forget to eat if someone doesn’t remind me sometimes.

 I abhor trying to function in reality with a faulty brain.
 I annoy myself endlessly.
 I much prefer communicating through writing.
 At least here I can articulate myself.

 So maybe mindful meditation, exercise, and brain-games are enough to boost those cognitive skills.
 Maybe the haze will lift a little.
 However, I suspect it is a complex problem when it comes to pain.
 As long as the pain stimulus is crowding the brain… though will be difficult.
 Higher the pain, the more difficult it is to think through.